Spring Valley High School (Nevada): AVID

 Spring Valley HS is an AVID (Advancement Via Individual Determination) National Demonstration School.
 Spring Valley has the largest AVID program in Nevada and is the only Demonstration school in the state.
 Spring Valley opened with its first group of AVID students who graduated in 2008.
 AVID is an elective college prep program which helps students prepare for college and life.
-AVID's mission is to close the achievement gap by preparing all students for college readiness and success in a global society.
+AVID's mission is to close the opportunity gap by preparing all students for college readiness and success in a global society.